mhadeli/tensorflow-cnn-mnist/README.md

 MNIST Classification with TensorFlow and Keras
 =====================================================

-This repository contains a simple MNIST classification model using TensorFlow and Keras.
+This repository contains a TensorFlow and Keras implementation of a convolutional neural network (CNN) for image classification on the MNIST dataset.
+The code is written in Python (Jupyter notebook) and uses the TensorFlow and Keras libraries to build and train the model.

 Getting Started
 ---------------